-He did repeat his apologies, assurances and Facebook’s plans ahead, regarding the Cambridge Analytica scandal.
-The plans he talked about are the one he said in details in the 10-hour hearing in Washington last month.
+He repeated his apologies, assurances, and Facebook’s plans regarding the Cambridge Analytica scandal.
+The plans he talked about are the ones he said in detail in the 10-hour hearing in Washington last month.
 The European Union members in the recently concluded meeting could not forward discussions regarding their questions yesterday.

-The General Data Protection Regulation is about to be enforced on the coming Friday, May 25 and Zuckerberg expressed his company’s compliance towards the EU rules.
-He added that the company will employ 10,000 people in Europe by the end of 2018.
+The General Data Protection Regulation is about to be enforced on coming Friday, May 25, and Zuckerberg expressed his company’s compliance with the EU rules.
+He added that the company would employ 10,000 people in Europe by the end of 2018.

-Most notably, he avoided questions like how non-Facebook users can stop the company from collecting their data.
-He turned around the subject by talking about his company’s stand with the third-party apps.
+He most notably avoided questions like how non-Facebook users can stop the company from collecting their data.
+He turned around the subject by talking about his company’s stand on third-party apps.

 In fact, after the scandal, Facebook suspended 200 such apps from its platform as a result of its investigations.
 Zuckerberg said that he expected the number to be bigger.